 Dogs who exhibit submissive peeing are usually shy, timid, anxious, or otherwise lack good Dachshund confidence.

 It may also happen if a dog is unsure of the rules and how to behave or has history of being treated harshly (especially when they didn’t know they did anything wrong).

 BUT – and this is the most important – the key is that a dog takes on a submissive posture when the above things are happening and before peeing.

 Your dog’s body language will usually indicate they are shy, timid, unsure, or scared right before they submissively urinate on the floor.

-If a dog is not taking on a submissive posture, sich as crouching, tail tucking, or rolling over and exposing their belly, in conjunction then peeing on the floor is not due to submissive urination.
+If a dog is not taking on a submissive posture, such as crouching, tail tucking, or rolling over and exposing their belly, in conjunction then peeing on the floor, the cause is unlikely submissive urination.